vsdip/vsdStdCellList_sky130/README.md

 #### Routing:
 * Command: `run_routing`
-* Global Routing done, Detailed routing running from 2 days and still hyave voilations around 42K.
+* Global Routing done, Detailed routing is in progress.
+*
 ## Future Works:
 * Improve the layout of custom cells for the routing.